xiaowei-space/IMMDL/README.md

-The code of IMMDL will be released soon.
+The code of IMVDL will be released soon.